 In order to understand the grounds for tax evasion charges, you need to understand how the offense is defined.
 Also referred to as “attempt to evade or defeat tax,” income tax evasion essentially means that a defendant took deliberate actions to try and avoid paying his or her full tax obligations.
 However, in accordance with Section 7201 of the Internal Revenue Code, there are actually two subcategories of income tax evasion:

 - Willful attempts to defeat or evade tax payment.
-In contrast to evading assessment, evading tax payment means that while taxpayer’s obligations have already been established, he or she avoids actually paying those obligations by concealing their assets or accounts.
+In contrast to evading assessment, evading tax payment means that while the taxpayer’s obligations have already been established, he or she avoids actually paying those obligations by concealing their assets or accounts.

 - The defendant owed a “substantial income tax” in addition to that which was actually declared on his or her income tax return.